guptasandeep/MapExtension2.0/README.md

 https://github.com/guptasandeep/MapExtension2.0.git

-2. Take backup of webroot\App_Config and webroot\bin folders.
+2. Take a backup of webroot\App_Config and webroot\bin folders of your Sitecore Instance.

 3. Deploy the files.
    In cloned repositories,